BrianRono7/Phase_3_Project/README.md

 # 📊 Telecom Customer Churn Prediction

+## 📌 Overview
-This project uses machine learning to predict customer churn for a telecommunications company.
-By identifying at-risk customers, the company can implement proactive retention strategies to reduce churn, preserve revenue, and improve customer satisfaction.
+This project focuses on predicting customer churn for a telecommunications company using machine learning.
+By identifying customers at risk of leaving, the company can apply targeted retention strategies, reduce churn, and preserve long-term revenue.
+This end-to-end classification project includes data cleaning, feature engineering, modeling, evaluation, and business impact analysis.

-## 🔍 Problem Statement

-Telecom companies suffer significant losses when customers discontinue their services.
-Early identification of potential churners allows for targeted retention efforts.
-Our goal is to develop a classification model that accurately predicts churn and identifies key factors driving customer attrition.

 ---

-## 🧠 Business Understanding
+## 🧠 Business and Data Understanding

-- **Stakeholders**: Customer retention and marketing teams.
-- **Key Metric**: Maximizing recall (to capture churners), with additional focus on precision, F1-score, and ROC-AUC.
+### Stakeholders
+The primary stakeholders are the **customer retention team** and the **marketing department**.
+They need insights into which customers are likely to churn, what factors drive churn, and how to prioritize intervention strategies.

+### Dataset
+The dataset contains **3,333 telecom customer records** with **21 features**, including demographics, service plans, usage behavior, and customer service interactions.
+The target variable is `churn`, indicating whether a customer discontinued service.

-- **Churn Rate**: 14.49%, indicating a class imbalance issue.
+- **Churn Rate**: 14.49% — indicating a class imbalance
+- **Key Categorical Insights**:
+  - Customers with **international plans** churn more frequently (42.4%) than those without (11.5%).
+  - Customers with **voicemail plans** show higher loyalty (8.7% churn vs. 16.7%).
+- **Key Numerical Insights**:
+  - Higher day minutes and charges are associated with churn.
+  - Frequent customer service calls strongly correlate with churn.

 ---

-## 🛠️ Data Preparation

-- **Dataset**: 3,333 customer records with 21 features (demographics, service usage, plans, etc.)
-- **Cleaning**: Handled outliers using Winsorization.
+## 🤖 Modeling

+### Preprocessing
+- **Outlier Handling**: Applied Winsorization to reduce the impact of extreme values.
-- **Feature Engineering**: Created usage ratios, total usage features, call categories, and boolean flags.
+- **Feature Engineering**: Created total usage metrics, usage-per-call ratios, and binary flags for service plans and churn-prone regions.
-- **Preprocessing**: Numerical features scaled; categorical features one-hot encoded.
+- **Pipelines**: Used separate pipelines for scaling numerical features and encoding categorical features.

+### Models Built
+- **Baseline**: Logistic Regression
+- **Tuned Models**: Logistic Regression with hyperparameter tuning, Decision Tree, Random Forest, Gradient Boosting

 ---

-## 🤖 Models and Performance
+## 📈 Evaluation

 | Model                 | Accuracy | Precision | Recall | F1 Score | ROC AUC |
 |----------------------|----------|-----------|--------|----------|---------|